mcormier/tallyman/README.md

 Why?
 -----------------------

 I have been using [wodHub](http://wodhub.com/profiles/6534) for a while now to track my exercise data.
 It's a free site and has expanded as a product sold to people running gyms.
-It's helped me track my gym benchmarks and keep me motivated to go to workout, but like all many free web applications it has a subtle issue.
-You don't own your data, the person that is paying to run that site and letting you use it owns your data.
+It's helped me track my gym benchmarks and kept me motivated to workout, and for that I am thankful.
+But like many free web applications it has a subtle issue.
+You don't own your data.
+The person that is paying to run that site and letting you use it owns your data.
 It's free to use but the hidden cost is that you lose ownership of your data.
 If the individual who is running wodHub goes bankrupt tomorrow and the server gets shut down then all the data that you've input over time disappers.

 This concern was compounded by the fact that some of the main bench mark names changed unexpectedly.
 A benchmark workout called Cindy which was unexplicably renamed to "Cindy with a twist", and the "Max Deadlift" benchmark got renamed to "Deadlift Couplet".
 The deadlift data also got reinterpreted as a timed workout instead of a max load workout so my data no longer made any sense.